WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Kevin Chiang

-Maybe just on your last point there, Harry, about 2018 being a year of margin expansion, just want to confirm that you’re looking at that from I guess an operating margin perspective, or operating profit perspective.
-And may be just backing into that, how we should be thinking about impact of Swoop on your unit revenue, given I presume it will be a negative mix impact in the back half of the year?
-If there is any way to quantify that that would be helpful.
+Maybe just on your last point there, Harry about 2018 being a year of margin expansion, just wanted to confirm that you’re looking at that from an operating margin perspective or an operating profit perspective, and maybe just backing into that, how we should be thinking about the impact of Swoop on your unit revenue given I presume it will be a negative mix impact in the back half of the year, if there’s any way to quantify that that would be helpful?

 Harry Taylor

-Kevin, good morning.
-It’s Harry.
+Kevin, good morning it’s Harry.
 In terms of 2018 overall, while we’re not providing RASM guidance at this point, it is our expectation and intent that RASM growth will exceed CASM growth.
-So that’s a margin expansion, which should fall to operating margin unless fuel does some crazy thing to us.
-In terms of Swoop, while it will be a lower RASM business than average, it will also be a much lower CASM business than average.
-And so, it will be operating margin accretive.
+So that’s margin expansion which should fall to operating margin unless fuel does some crazy thing to us.
+In terms of Swoop, well it will be a lower RASM business than average.
+It will also be a much lower CASM business than average, and so it will be operating margin accretive.

 Kevin Chiang

-And just maybe just a follow-up, more of a housekeeping question.
-Just trying to figure out how we should be thinking about capitalized interest here in terms of the add back to your interest expense line, given some of the fleet changes you’ve made here.
-Presumably that’s going to have some impact on that capitalized interest line.
+And maybe just a follow-up, more of an housekeeping question.
+Just trying to figure out how we should be thinking about capitalized interest here in terms of the addback to your interest expense line, given some of the fleet changes you’ve made here, presumably that’s going to have some impact on that capitalized interest line?

 Harry Taylor

 It’s minimal interest.
-Our future CapEx is all being funded by internally generated cash flows.
-So, it should be de minimis impact.
+Our future CapEx is all being funded by internally generated cash flows, so there should be a de minimus impact.

 Kevin Chiang

-Should we think about the -- I guess the run rate we saw in the quarter being kind of a good run rate, I guess for the next quarter and into 2018 as well?
+So should we think about the run rate we saw in the quarter being kind of a good run rate for the next quarter and then to 2018 as well?

 Harry Taylor